Hallie Eustace Miles: Career

-Eustace Miles envisioned a "Simpler Food Restaurant" aimed at providing affordable, healthy, and efficient meals.
-After their marriage, he was able to bring this vision to life.
-In 1906, they opened the Eustace Miles Restaurant on Chandos Street, Charing Cross, offering balanced, meat-free meals tailored for athletes, students, writers, workers, and professionals, as well as suffragettes of the Women's Social and Political Union and Sylvia Pankhurst.
+Eustace Miles planned a "Simpler Food Restaurant" that would sell inexpensive meat-free meals.
+In 1906, after the couple's marriage, they opened the Eustace Miles Restaurant on Chandos Street, Charing Cross.
+It served meat-free meals for athletes, students, writers, workers, and professionals.
+Its customers also included suffragettes of the Women's Social and Political Union and Sylvia Pankhurst.

-The restaurant quickly became popular, serving over 1,000 meals a day.
-Renowned American food critic James Beard hailed it as the "only quality vegetarian restaurant in London".
-For the next thirty years, the couple and ran the restaurant, health food stores, and marketed their own line of protein and breakfast foods.
+The restaurant served more than 1,000 meals a day.
+The American food writer James Beard described it as the "only quality vegetarian restaurant in London".
+For the next thirty years, the couple ran the restaurant, health food stores, and a line of protein and breakfast foods.